artsy/artsy.github.io/_posts/2016-05-03-podspec-checksums.markdown

 categories: [mobile, cocoapods, dependencies]
 ---

-With CocoaPods, [we don't check in our Pods](https://github.com/artsy/eigen/issues/418) directory for one of our fastest moving apps.
+We use CocoaPods, and [we don't check in our Pods](https://github.com/artsy/eigen/issues/418) directory for one of our fastest moving apps, [Eigen](https://github.com/artsy/eigen/).
 This sometimes can cause an [interesting data churn](https://github.com/artsy/eigen/pull/1464) inside the `Podfile.lock` when developers have different sha checksums for their Pods.
 This is weird, what gives?

 <!-- more -->